Accelerator: Sales Compensation Plans Explained

 There are several types of accelerators, each with its own characteristics and benefits.
 The most common types are linear accelerators, step accelerators, and exponential accelerators.
 Linear accelerators increase the commission rate in a straight line as sales increase, while step accelerators increase the rate in steps at certain thresholds.
 Exponential accelerators, on the other hand, increase the rate exponentially as sales increase.

 Each type of accelerator has its own advantages and disadvantages.
 Linear accelerators provide a steady increase in commission as sales increase, which can be motivating for salespeople.
 However, they may not provide as much incentive to exceed targets by a large margin.
 Step and exponential accelerators can provide a stronger incentive to exceed targets, but they can also be more complex and harder to understand.
+Different types of accelerators can be seen in various sales compensation plan examples, helping companies tailor a plan that aligns with their specific needs and goals.

 Benefits of Accelerators